golang/geo/README.md

 *   Metric
 *   PaddedCell
 *   Region
-*   s2stuv.go (AKA half of s2.h in C++) - This file is a collection of helper and conversion methods to and from ST-space, UV-space, and XYZ-space.
+*   s2stuv.go (s2coords.h in C++) - This file is a collection of helper and conversion methods to and from ST-space, UV-space, and XYZ-space.

 **Mostly Complete** Files that have almost all of the features of the original C++ code, and are reasonably complete enough to use in live code.
 Up to date